 "A lot of the things we do as kids are to please our parents.
 We're so fragile as children, and all we want is the approval of the older figures we love and admire.
 So I feel very lucky that I always had the complete support of my mom, who would let me try anything that I wanted, and there was absolutely no shame in quitting.
 Quitting is just a step in life that you have to go through to find what your path really is.
 There's no shame at all in trying something and then realizing that it's not for you.
 It's a growing experience and part of maturing—knowing what is for you and what isn't.
 And if you don't do that, then you will never know what really makes you happy.

-"I'm in the process of making over [my beauty routine], especially recently since I finished shooting Vida.
-My character was vegan, and that made me shift my mindset about beauty and skincare completely because I'd never thought about the fact that makeup and skincare can be vegan—it'd never crossed my mind.
-So for this character, I had to do a lot of research about being vegan because I'm not (I'm a carnivore), and I was shocked to find that a lot of the products that I'd been using for many years were testing on animals.
+"I'm in the process of making over [my beauty routine], especially since I finished shooting Vida.
+My character was vegan, which made me shift my mindset about beauty and skincare completely because I'd never thought that makeup and skincare can be vegan—it'd never crossed my mind.
+For this character, I had to do a lot of research about being vegan because I'm not (I'm a carnivore), and I was shocked to find that a lot of the products that I'd been using for many years were testing on animals.
 And I love animals.
 I've worked in Mexico for campaigns protecting animal rights and with organizations that are moving toward having consequences for people who mistreat and torture animals.
 So that made me want to change all my products.

 "But I'd always been wary of changing the products I'd been using basically since I was 16 because they worked really well for me.
 If it's not broke, don't fix it, you know?
 I'd tried changing up some of the products and would get breakouts or dry skin, and I was like, hell no, I'm going back.
 So finding out that most of the products I was using were evil was… oh no. So I changed.
 The makeup artist who worked on Vida was really good at finding really good cruelty-free and vegan makeup and skincare for the show.
 And I fell in love with these products because they worked for me and looked good.